 The McGavock Family Endowment for Music Education provides annual funding for a program or project to enhance music education within the School District of La Crosse.

-Grant applications are accepted as part of the normal cycle for classroom grants.
-See complete instructions and download application forms on our Grant Applications page.
+Grant applications are accepted as part of the normal cycle for Gold Star Grants.

 The endowment is named in memory of Ronald and Philip McGavock.
 Ronnie and Philip were brothers who were born during the Great Depression and grew up on the south side of Chicago.
 Coming from humble and challenging surroundings, both brothers started working at the early age of six to help support their family, including jobs at the local train station handling luggage for travelers.

 Ronnie eventually took a position at the Federal Reserve Bank of Chicago and won an employee holiday entertainment contest.
 This led to a career as a professional entertainer under the stage name of Ronnie Eastman, including headlining at major clubs throughout the United States in the 1950s and 1960s.
 He also performed on The Tonight Show Starring Johnny Carson.
 Ronnie was performing at the Melody Mill in La Crosse when he met the love of his life, Yvonne Fry.
 Ronnie and Yvonne made La Crosse their home and they were blessed with their daughter, Melissa (Klein), a 1985 graduate of La Crosse Central High School.

 Philip moved to La Crosse to attend university and be near his brother Ronnie and his family.
 Philip went on to a career as a music educator in his native Illinois and was a member of several music societies.
 Philip died in 2013.